 The Need for an Updated Roadmap

-The Philippine E-commerce Roadmap 2016-2020 presents the Philippines’ strategic plans, policies, and other support measures to harness the benefits of e-commerce for the country.
-Its main objective was to pave the way for e-commerce to contribute 25% to Philippine gross domestic product (GDP) by 2020, and with this incorporated action plans based on key areas highlighted in the APEC Digital Prosperity Checklist.
-These include:
+The Philippine e-Commerce Roadmap 2016-2020 presents the Philippines’ strategic plans, policies, and other support measures to harness the benefits of e-Commerce for the country.
+Its main objective was to pave the way for e-Commerce to contribute 25% to Philippine gross domestic product (GDP) by 2020, and with this incorporated action plans based on key areas highlighted in the Asia-Pacific Economic Cooperation (APEC) Digital Prosperity Checklist.

 - Infrastructure: The need for an appropriate supply chain, communications, and applications infrastructure;